BakriSakr/BakriSakr/README.md

 - 👋 Hi, I’m @BakriSakr
 - 👀 I’m interested in programming and data analysis
 - 🌱 I’m currently a graduate student at IE Business School doing a dual degree master in management and master in business analytics & big data
-- 💞️ I’m looking to collaborate on python and sql projects
+- 💞️ I’m looking to collaborate on Python and SQL projects
 - 📫 How to reach me: bakri@student.ie.edu

 <!---